bsmrdel101/weekend-redux-feedback-loop/README.md

 - Material UI

 ## Acknowledgement
 Thanks to [Prime Digital Academy](www.primeacademy.io) who equipped and helped me to make this application a reality.
-(Thank your people)
+Thanks to my instructor Matt for teaching us.

 ## Support
 If you have suggestions or issues, please email me at smrdelb@gmail.com